-Dominic Sacco and Ryan McVean take a look at some of the British academic establishments exploring esports (updated as of May 2018).
+Dominic Sacco and Ryan McVean take a look at some of the British academic establishments exploring esports (updated as of October 2020).

 With more and more esports jobs cropping up around the world, educational establishments are starting to catch on.

 For years, some colleges in North America have been offering scholarships in esports, and now UK colleges and universities are offering esports courses – or integrating esports into their existing ones.

 British Esports Association partners with Pearson

 to offer world’s first BTEC qualification in esports

 The British Esports Association, the not-for-profit organisation set up to promote and support grassroots esports, has partnered with global learning company Pearson to create the world’s first qualification of its kind for a career in esports.